haumeamagma/NBCU01/exercises/ex2/ex23/README.md

-# Exercise 2.3 - Check deployment status of integration flow
+# Exercise 2.3 - Check the deployment status of equipment and training integration flow

 In the following, you will confirm if the deployment of your integration flow was successful.